dnabanita7/dnabanita7.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As an independent researcher, my focus lies within the realms of SLAM (Simultaneous Localization and Mapping), 3D Reconstruction, 3D Scene Understanding, and SIM2REAL applications within the field of quadruped robots.
+As an independent researcher, my focus lies within the realms of **SLAM (Simultaneous Localization and Mapping), 3D Reconstruction, 3D Scene Understanding, and SIM2REAL** applications within the field of **quadruped robots**.

 I have a passion for sharing knowledge and insights, which is why I regularly craft blog posts aimed at elucidating complex topics and making them accessible to a wider audience.
 Through my writing, I strive to demystify concepts and foster understanding.
-You can find my blog posts covering a range of subjects on platforms like LinkedIn, where I delve into my areas of interest including reinforcement learning, large language models, photogrammetry, and differential privacy.
+You can find my blog posts covering a range of subjects on platforms like **LinkedIn**, where I delve into my areas of interest including **reinforcement learning, large language models, photogrammetry, and differential privacy**.
 Feel free to explore and engage with my content as I continue to contribute to the discourse.

 I welcome discussions on potential collaborations and am open to exploring new ideas.
-If you're interested in collaborating with me, please feel free to reach out via email or discord.
+If you're interested in collaborating with me, please feel free to reach out via email or discord!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test